<?xml version="1.0" encoding="UTF-8"?>

 <content:encoded>&lt;h1&gt;&#xD;

-Why Your Safety Candidates Are Declining Offers in Evansville, IN
+Do Your Safety Candidates Keep Declining Offers in Fishers, IN

 &#xD;